sebv/node-wd-sync/doc/COFFEE-DOC.md

 `wrap` is a wrapper around `sync` within so it nicely integrates with test frameworks like Mocha. `wrap` manages the done callback for you.

-'pre' functionss may may be specified globally or within each tests.
+`pre` functionss may may be specified globally or for each test.
 They are called  called before the `wrap` block starts, in the original context (In Mocha, it may be used to configure timeouts).

-The example below is using the mocha test framework.
+The example below is using the Mocha test framework.

 ```coffeescript
 # Assumes that the selenium server is running